Hax0rgurl/video2ascii/README.md

 # video2ascii

 Welcome to the Video to Ascii!
-This web-based application offers a unique blend of video processing and AI-generated ASCII art, providing users with a creative platform for digital art experimentation.
+This is a work in progress but it works.
+It outputs your small videos in webm format.
+This web-based application offers unique video processing, providing users with a creative platform for digital art experimentation.
 You can use it here without downloading the code: https://hax0rgurl.github.io/video2ascii/